 - Instructed on behalf of the State Government of Andhra Pradesh to defend a claim for damages arising out of the termination of three power project contracts.

-- Instructed as lead counsel along with English counsel and solicitors on behalf of a public sector insurance company in a recently concluded arbitration pertaining to a multi-million dollar claim arising out of cyclone damage to an oil refinery.
+- Instructed as lead counsel along with English counsel and solicitors on behalf of a public sector insurance company in an arbitration pertaining to a multi-million dollar claim arising out of cyclone damage to an oil refinery.
 This arbitration involved the first ‘advance loss of profits’ claim to be adjudicated in relation to India.

 - CIVIL & COMMERCIAL LITIGATION

 Civil and commercial disputes arising out of contract form a significant component of Gourab’s practice.
-In addition to contractual disputes generally, Gourab has been instructed in quite a few cases incidental to contractual disputes and relating to the invocation of bank guarantees, letters of credit, tenders and termination of contract.
+In addition to contractual disputes generally, Gourab has been instructed in quite a few cases arising out of contractual disputes and relating to the invocation of bank guarantees, letters of credit, tenders and termination of contracts.

 - INTELLECTUAL PROPERTY AND SECURITIES